Chrysoprase Meaning, Properties, Facts and Photos

 Many buildings in Prague are decorated with chrysoprase.
 The most famous is the Chapel of St. Wenceslas.

 The chrysoprase in the photo at the top of our page is courtesy of Steve Singingstone48.
-The piece in the second is on display at the Smithsonian Natural History Museum in Washington D.C.
+The mineral in the second photo is on display at the Smithsonian Natural History Museum in Washington D.C.
 Photo by Stone Mania.

 Both images are clickable and redirect to the original photos.